Infineon/BlockchainSecurity2Go-Python-Library/examples/modify-pin/README.md

 	Please enter PUK: dd401ad08a1f0dcd
 	OK - Unlocked!

-Keep in mind that having no PIN is unsecure and therefore it is strongly recommended that you always have a PIN enabled.
+Keep in mind that having no PIN is less secure than using a PIN and therefore it is strongly recommended that you always have a PIN enabled.

 The functions [change_pin](#change_pin-command) and [unlock_pin](#unlock_pin-command) can be used together to reset the PIN if for example the PIN value on the card is known but the PUK is lost: